shubham953/Donut_LLM_Gen-AI/README.md

-**The Donut model serves as a powerful tool for document understanding witgout ocr.
+**The Donut model serves as a powerful tool for document understanding without ocr.
 Throughout my work on implementing this model in a repository, I gained invaluable insights into various aspects of Natural Language Processing (NLP).
 Here's a breakdown of what I learned:**

 1.**Interaction with Hugging Face:** I became adept at utilizing Hugging Face, a popular platform for NLP model development and sharing.
 This included understanding how to access and use pretrained models for tasks like TTransformers, as well as techniques for fine-tuning these models to better suit specific requirements or datasets.